loopstudio/loop-studio-guides/javascript/README.md

     }
     ```

   * Classes have a default constructor if one is not specified.
-An empty constructor function or one that just delegates to a parent class is unnecessary.
+An empty constructor function or one that just delegates to a parent class is unnecessary. eslint: [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor)

     ```javascript
     // bad